amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Configure NVIDIA Inspector

 During CUDA workloads, the memory clock frequency will downclock to P-State 2 despite following the [Lock GPU Clocks/P-State 0](#lock-gpu-clocksp-state-0) steps.
-For this reason, you should disable CUDA - Force P2 State.
+For this reason, you should disable ``CUDA - Force P2 State``.
 [SILK Smoothness](https://www.avsim.com/forums/topic/552651-nvidia-setting-silk-smoothness) along with Enable Ansel can also be disabled as [it is injected in all games by the display drivers, regardless if the game supports Ansel or not](https://www.pcgamingwiki.com/wiki/Nvidia#Ansel).
 This might cause conflicts with third-party tools or injectors.

 - See [media/CUDA-force-p2-state-analysis](/media/cuda-force-p2-state-analysis.png)